Futures Position Size Calculator

 Contract Size: $50 multiplied by the S&P 500 Index value

 Example: This contract size allows traders to gain exposure to stock indices with controlled leverage and risk.
+Understanding the contract size is fundamental to calculating your position size and managing your trading capital effectively.

 Tick Value and Increment